supple-kit/supple-css/README.md

 ITCSS stands for Inverted Triangle CSS and it helps you organize your project's CSS files in such a way that you can better deal with CSS specifics like global namespace, the cascade and selector specificity.
 I advise you to read ITCSS documentation to fully grasp the ideas about the methodology.

 **Note** every module has its own readme on how to use the module.
-In the below list you can click tthrough to the connected documentation.
+In the list below you can click through to the connected documentation.

 ### Settings
 This layer is the first layer and holds any global settings for your project.
 It should only house settings that need to be accessed from anywhere.